LinsongGuo/linsongguo.github.io/content/about/_index.md

     - course:
         name: Java-and-C-like Language Compiler (∼16K lines in Java)
         github: https://github.com/LinsongGuo/Mxstar-compiler
-        info: Given a piece of code, the compiler could convert it into an AST, then LLVM IR, and finally RISC-Vassembly.
+        info: Given a piece of code, the compiler could convert it into an AST, then LLVM IR, and finally RISC-V assembly.
 Due to my interest in exploring the compiler back-end, I added some optimizations to it, including mem2reg, inlining, CSE(Common SubExpression Elimination), LICM(Loop Invariant Code Motion), SCCP(Sparse Conditional Constant Propagation), and so on.
     - course:
         name: Replicated KV Store Based on Raft Consensus Protocol (∼1.5K lines in C++)
         github: https://github.com/LinsongGuo/Raft